defold/doc/docs/en/manuals/texture-profiles.md

 Defold supports automatic texture processing and compression of image data (in *Atlas*, *Tile sources*, *Cubemaps* and stand-alone textures used for models, GUI etc).

-There are two types of compression, hardware texture compression and software image compression.
-Hardware texture compression reduce memory footprint and graphics hardware is able to manage compressed textures.
-Both hardware texture compression and software image compression reduces the size of image resources and the final bundle size.
-It should be noted that for example PNG file compression can sometimes yield smaller files, but PNG files need to be uncompressed when read into memory.
+There are two types of compression, software image compression and hardware texture compression.

+1. Software compression (such as PNG and JPEG) reduces the storage size of image resources.
+This makes the the final bundle size smaller.
+However, the image files need to be uncompressed when read into memory so even though an image is small on disk, it can have a large memory footprint.

+2. Hardware texture compression also reduces the storage size of image resources.
+But, unlike software compression, it reduces the in-memory footprint for textures.
+This is because the graphics hardware is able to directly manage compressed textures without first having to uncompress them.

 The processing of textures is configured through a specific texture profile.
 In this file you create _profiles_ that express what compressed format(s) and type should be used when creating bundles for a specific platform. _Profiles_ are then tied to matching file _paths patterns_, allowing fine tuned control over what files in your project should be compressed and exactly how.